eirianp/presentation1_mercurial/Why_Mercurial___Presentation.md

 * The central repository contains all the revision history
 * Local copies, for instance in Shannon's directory, have one version of the code base only.
 	* If she wants to switch to an older revision, she must make a request to the central repository
-* What is a branch?
 <br><br><br><br><br>

-## Traditional version control -- concepts
+## Traditional version control -- basic concepts
 * Let's review concepts through *use cases*
 	* checking out
 		* Earl the new hire joins our team.
 The first thing we'd like him to do is *check out* the latest code from *trunk*, the active development branch